-To the Board of Directors Northern Inyo Healthcare District Bishop, California
+Board of Directors Northern Inyo Healthcare District Bishop, California

-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Qualified Opinion

-Opinion

-We have audited the financial statements of the business-type activities and fiduciary activities of the Northern Inyo Healthcare District (District), as of and for the year then ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities and fiduciary activities of the Northern Inyo Healthcare District (District), as of and for the year then ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities the District, as of June 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, except for the possible effects on the statements of income, retained earnings, and cash flows of the matter described in the Basis for Qualified Opinion section of our report, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities the District, as of June 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Qualified Opinion